J-LG30/minishell/README.md

 ./minishell
 ```

+## Utilisation

-Some command ideas to test the shell:
+Here are some command ideas to test the shell:

 ```
 echo "hello world" > testing.txt